ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/Glossary.rst.txt

    singly linked list

-      A :term:`linked list` implementation variant where each list node contains access a pointer only to the next element in the list.
+      A :term:`linked list` implementation variant where each list node contains access an pointer only to the next element in the list.

    skip list
       A form of :term:`linked list` that adds additional links to